raffimolero/fractory-game/README.md

 ...mostly because it hasn't been made yet.

-**Most activity is in `common/ and poc-fractal/` and a lot of pretty pictures are under `assets/concepts`** The main branch is updated for major milestones, while the dev branch is updated constantly and is not guaranteed to compile.
+**Most activity is in `common/`` and `poc-fractal/` and a lot of pretty pictures are under `assets/concepts/`** The main branch is updated for major milestones, while the dev branch is updated constantly and is not guaranteed to compile.

 - Esc to quit
 - mouse over the fractal to explore the subdivisions
 - WASD/right mouse drag to move the camera around
 - Scroll to zoom, automatically expanding the fractal as you go (going too far crashes the program)
-- Shift+Scroll to change recursion depth without zooming
+- Shift+Scroll to change recursion depth without zooming (clamped between depth -3 and +6)
 - Ctrl+Scroll to zoom without changing recursion depth
-- Q/E to rotate the camera (do tell me if you would like to reverse this direction)
+- Q/E to rotate the camera around mouse (no setting to reverse or snap directions yet)
-- Space to zoom in
+- Space to zoom in on mouse
-- Shift+Space to zoom out
+- Shift+Space to zoom out on mouse
-- F to flip the camera horizontally
+- F to flip the camera horizontally around mouse
-- -/+ to increase/decrease the depth of fractal recursion, capped to [0, 6]
 - Tab to switch modes (Edit/Act/View)
   * `Edit` mode: Clicking a tile cycles it between 0, 1, 2. specifically, `tile.id = if tile.id < 2 { tile.id + 1 } else { 0 }`
   * `Act` mode: Activates a clicked tile, priming it for action in the next tick